adnelson/requery/README.md

 # requery

 `requery` is a library for interacting with a SQL database from a ReasonML application.
 It includes a generic SQL AST and combinators for constructing queries and parsing the results of these queries into domain objects.
-It is inspired by [`knex.js`](http://knexjs.org/), but leveraging the type system of ReasonML/Ocaml for new awesomeness.
+It is inspired by [`knex.js`](http://knexjs.org/), but leveraging the type system of ReasonML/Ocaml for correctness and expressiveness.

+`requery` is currently dependent on being built with `bucklescript` and the javascript ecosystem.
+Future work might enable it to be used from native ReasonML/Ocaml apps as well.

 ### Features